Self-control: Operant conditioning

-Operant conditioning, sometimes referred to as Skinnerian conditioning, is the process of strengthening a behavior by reinforcing it or weakening it by punishing it.
-By continually strengthening and reinforcing a behavior, or weakening and punishing a behavior, an association as well as a consequence develops.
+Operant conditioning is a process in which behavior changes according to the consequences that follow it, which increase or decrease its future likelihood.
 A behavior that is altered by its consequences is known as operant behavior.
 There are multiple components of operant conditioning.
 These include reinforcement such as positive reinforcers and negative reinforcers.
 A positive reinforcer is a stimulus which, when presented immediately following a behavior, causes the behavior to increase in frequency.
 Negative reinforcers are stimuli whose removal immediately after a response cause the response to be strengthened or to increase in frequency.
-Components of punishment are also incorporated such as positive punishment and negative punishment.
-Examples of operant conditioning are commonplace.
-When a student tells a joke to one of his peers and they all laugh at this joke, this student is more likely to continue this behavior of telling jokes because his joke was reinforced by the sound of their laughing.
-However, if a peer tells the student his joke is "silly" or "stupid", he will be punished by telling the joke and his likelihood of telling another joke is decreased.
+Components of punishment are also included, such as positive punishment and negative punishment.
+For example, if a student tells a joke and classmates laugh, the increase in social approval makes the student more likely to tell jokes in the future.
+If the response is negative, such as criticism or disapproval, the likelihood of telling another joke decreases.